emcconne/teamforge-tools/README.md

 teamforge-tools Cookbook
 ========================
-TODO: This cookbook is for manipulating teamforge tools.
+This cookbook is for manipulating teamforge tools.
 It DOES NOT install TeamForge, Subversion or any software products.

 Requirements
 ------------
-TODO: This cookbook makes extensive use of Ruby savon for creating and manipulating SOAP responses.
+This cookbook makes extensive use of Ruby savon for creating and manipulating SOAP responses.
 This gem should automatically be installed when this package is installed but if it doesn't...

 To operate this package requires three things:  TeamForge url, username and password.
 It's recommended that you use an encryted data bag... but not required.
 They are passed as attributes.